John-Dag/checkout-lab/README.md

 Any future expiry date, any 3-digit CVC (4-digit for Amex), and any ZIP.
 Full list: [stripe.com/docs/testing](https://stripe.com/docs/testing).

+## Support assistant

+A floating chat panel ("Ask Claude") in the bottom-right answers customer questions about the products and checkout.
+The `/api/support` serverless function:

+1. Fetches the connected merchant and products from your Stripe test account.
+2. Builds a strict system prompt from the test data.
+3. Calls Claude (`claude-sonnet-4-6`) with adaptive thinking and `cache_control` on the system block.

+The assistant is intentionally limited.
+It won't invent products or prices, and it directs out-of-scope questions back to the merchant.

 ## Forms

 Form state and validation live in `src/components/formData/formData.ts`.